RedTurtle/collective.smartlink/README.rst

 - If the link is internal to the site, the page template of the actual link (if you have the right permissions) shows the absolute url of the linked object.
+- If the link points to a deleted or an unpublished resource, you get redirected to the home page and a warning message is displayed.

 Notes on upgrading this add-on